XuYuting133/PythonShowcase/README.md

 Contact me at xu_yuting@hotmail.com should you have any question.

 # 001. ArcGIS Desktop Tools #
 This folder keeps python scripts written as ArcGIS Desktop Tools.
-Instructions to use the script:
-1. Create a toolbox and a new script tool in ArcMap/ArcGIS Pro
-2. Import the script to the tool
-3. Add/Configure parameters for the tool
-4. Execute the script tool within ArcGIS Desktop environment

 # 002. Twitter #